About the project

 By Robert Watson

-Hugh Blackwood who spent most of his life in Cumnock was born in Chile in 1856.
+Hugh Blackwood who spent most of his life in Cumnock and died in 1929 is buried in the town Glaisnock Street cemetery.
+Hugh was born in Chile in 1856.
 Descendant Robert Watson explains how this came about.

 Thomas Blackwood, his wife Elizabeth Crawford and their two year old daughter joined 30 other families to travel from Kilmarnock, in August 1853, to London.
-They boarded the ship The Colinda bound for Canada but left the ship early in Chile where Thomas was recruited to work in the coal mines in Lota.
+They boarded the ship The Colinda.

-The photo below is Hugh’s brother William aka Guillermo (seated) and his family c.
+The photo below is Hugh’s brother William aka Guillermo (seated) and his family in Chile c.
 1905.

 No comments: